 All Classic C1 canister vacuums come with Miele’s one-year comprehensive warranty, and Miele has a network of authorized service centers and a reputation for building vacuums that last.

 The Turbo Team isn’t the only model of the Classic C1, but it’s the right one for most people.
-The Pure Suction PowerLine ($299.) swaps the suction-powered floor roller for a two-position combination floorhead, but doesn’t come with a parquet floor head.
-If you’re sure you don’t want the TurboTeQ head, you can save about $25 by getting the Pure Suction and buying the excellent Parquet Twister brush separately.
+The Pure Suction PowerLine ($329) swaps the suction-powered floor roller for a two-position combination floorhead, but doesn’t come with a parquet floor head.
+If you’re sure you don’t want the TurboTeQ head, you can save a few bucks by getting the Pure Suction and buying the excellent Parquet Twister brush separately.

 The Kenmore BC4026 Pet-Friendly Pop-N-Go is a classic American muscle car.
 It’s powerful, bulky and at its best when moving in a straight line.
-The wide, four-height electric floor head pulls dust and debris from deep inside deep-pile carpet, and the canister’s dust bags (six for $23) and exhaust filter ($11-20) are both HEPA-compliant.
-At $320, it’s less than half the price of the cheapest Miele with an electrobrush, so it’s an easy choice for people with lots of carpet, especially those with dust or dander sensitivities.
+The wide, four-height electric floor head pulls dust and debris from deep inside deep-pile carpet, and the canister’s dust bags and exhaust filter are both HEPA-compliant.
+At $340, it’s less than half the price of the cheapest Miele with an electrobrush, so it’s an easy choice for people with lots of carpet, especially those with dust or dander sensitivities.

 Powered, motorized floor head